Ludeon/RimWorld-Thai/README.md

 ## Manual Install

-In case you want lastest translation, you could install it manually follow these step:
+In case you want latest translation, you could install it manually follow these step:

-> 1. `git clone` or download zip from this repo
+> 1. `git clone` or download zip from this repo.
-> 2. Copy all language files to `<RimWorldDir>/Mods/Core/Languages/Thai` (create a `Thai` folder if it not exist)
+> 2. Copy all language files to `<RimWorldDir>/Mods/Core/Languages/Thai` (create a `Thai` folder if it not exist).
-> 3. Run game and change language to `ภาษาไทย`
+> 3. Run game and change language to `ภาษาไทย`.

 ## Current Status